 Chicago Area Map

-Chicago's eastern boundary is formed by Lake Michigan, and the city is divided by the Chicago River into three geographic sections: North Side, South Side and West Side.
-These sections surround the city's compact downtown area, the Loop.
+Chicago's eastern boundary is formed by Lake Michigan, and the city is divided by the Chicago River into three geographic sections: the North Side, the South Side and the West Side.
+These sections surround the city's compact downtown area – the Loop.

-Located near the shores of Lake Michigan, the Loop refers to a group of high-rise buildings within a rectangular loop of elevated train tracks.
-As the city's central business hub, the Loop offers visitors a taste of a bona fide big-city experience.
+Located near the shores of Lake Michigan, the Loop refers to a group of high-rise buildings within a rectangular loop of elevated train tracks, hence its name.
+As the city's central business hub, the Loop offers visitors a taste of a bona fide big city experience.
 Here, you'll find the Willis Tower (formerly known as the Sears Tower), the second-tallest building in North America.
-Most hotels and restaurants located in this area cater to business travelers: Lodging here verges on the high-end and luxury side, and many of the dining establishments are Michelin-starred.
-If you are looking for lower price tags or to enjoy the city's nightlife, consider bedding down north of the Loop; this area is generally quiet after dark.
+Most hotels and restaurants located in this area cater to business travelers: Lodging here verges on the high-end and luxury side, and you'll find many of the city's Michelin stars congregated in this neighborhood's dining establishments.
+If you are looking for lower price tags or to enjoy the city's nightlife, consider bedding down north of the Loop since this area is generally quiet after dark.

 The North Side